PRIVACY POLICY

 a.
 Use of Google Maps

 On our website we use Google Maps (API) from “Google”.
-Google Maps is a web service for displaying interactive (land) maps to visually represent geographic information.
-By using this service you will be shown our location and it will be easier to find us.
+Google Maps is a web service for displaying interactive (land) maps to visually show geographical information.
+Via the use of this service, our location is displayed to you and a possible approach is facilitated.

-When you call up the sub-page(s) of our website in which the map from Google Maps is integrated, information about your use of our website (such as your IP address) is transferred to Google servers and stored there.
-This may also result in a transmission to Google servers in the USA.
-This is done regardless of whether Google provides a user account through which you are logged in or whether a user account exists.
-If you are logged in to Google, your data will be assigned directly to your account.
+When you call up the sub-page(s) of our website in which the Google Maps map is integrated, information about your use of our website (such as your IP address) is transmitted to Google servers and stored there.
+This may also result in a transmission to Google’s servers in the USA.
+This occurs regardless of whether Google provides a user account through which you are logged in or whether a user account exists.
+If you are logged in to Google, your data will be directly assigned to your account.

 If you do not want the assignment with your profile at Google, you must log out before activating the button.
-However, even if you are not registered with Google or have not logged in, there is the possibility that Google learns your IP address and stores it.
-If you do not agree with the future transmission of your data to Google in the context of the use of Google Maps, there is also the possibility to completely deactivate the web service of Google Maps by turning off the application JavaScript in your browser.
-Google Maps and thus the map display on our website can then not be used.
+However, even if you are not registered with Google or have not logged in, it is possible that Google will learn and store your IP address.
+If you do not agree with the future transmission of your data to Google in the context of the use of Google Maps, there is also the possibility to completely disable the web service of Google Maps by turning off the application JavaScript in your browser.
+Google Maps and thus also the map display on our website can then not be used.
 You can also prevent processing by Google Maps by selecting the appropriate option in our cookie consent banner.
-However, we would like to point out that you will not be able to use all the functions of our website to their full extent if you take preventive measures.
+However, we would like to point out that if you carry out prevention measures, you will not be able to use all functions of our website to their full extent.

 Your consent can be revoked at any time.
-To do this, call up our cookie consent banner again.
-You will find the link button to the banner under the designation “Cookie-Setting” on every sub-page of our website at the bottom of the screen.
+To do so, call up our cookie consent banner again.
+You will find the link button to the banner under the name “Cookie setting” on every subpage of our website at the bottom of the screen.

 b.
 Use of SalesViewer®

-For lead generation, we use the service SalesViewer® provided by SalesViewer® GmbH, Huestraße 30, 44787 Bochum, Germany (“SalesViewer GmbH”).
+For lead generation, we use the service SalesViewer® of SalesViewer® GmbH, Huestraße 30, 44787 Bochum, Germany (“SalesViewer GmbH”).

-For marketing, market research and optimization purposes, a javascript-based code is used, which serves the collection of company-related data and the corresponding use.
+For marketing, market research and optimization purposes, a javascript-based code is used to collect company-related data and use it accordingly.
 The data collected using this technology is encrypted using a non-reversible one-way function (known as hashing).
 The data is immediately pseudonymized and not merged with personal data of the bearer of the pseudonym.
-Visitors to our website are not identified.
+An identification of the visitors of our website does not take place.

-For more information on the use of data by SalesViewer GmbH and compliance with the GDPR, please visit:
+For more information about SalesViewer GmbH’s use of data and compliance with the GDPR, please visit:

-The processing of your personal data is based on your consent in accordance with Art.
+The processing of your personal data is based on your consent pursuant to Art.
 6 para.
-1 a of the GDPR, which you grant us by making your selection decision in the cookie consent banner.
+1 lit. a GDPR, which you grant us by making your selection decision in the cookie consent banner.

 Your consent can be revoked at any time.
-To do this, call up our cookie consent banner again.
-You will find the link button to the banner under the designation “Cookie Setting” on every sub-page of our website at the bottom of the screen.
+To do so, call up our cookie consent banner again.
+You will find the link button to the banner under the name “Cookie setting” on every subpage of our website at the bottom of the screen.

-In addition, you can prevent the acquisition by SalesViewer® at any time with effect for the future by clicking the link
+In addition, you can prevent the collection by SalesViewer® at any time with effect for the future by clicking the link

 https://www.salesviewer.com/opt-out

-and then clicking the “Deactivate Tracking” button.
+and then click the “Deactivate Tracking” button.
 This will place an opt-out cookie on your device.
-However, if you delete the cookies in your browser afterwards, you must repeat the process.
+However, if you delete the cookies in your browser afterwards, you will have to repeat the process.

 On our website, we use the PopupBuilder plugin from the provider Sygnoos, Garegin Nzhdeh 46, Yerevan, Armenia (“Sygnoos”).

 The plugin controls popups (overlapping website windows) and ensures that they are displayed depending on the surfing behavior on our website.
-For this purpose, a session cookie must be set in order to be able to count the number of times our website is called up.
+For this purpose, a session cookie must be set in order to be able to count the number of views of our website.
 In addition, the plugin uses Google Analytics from “Google” to control the popups.
 PopupBuilder is intended to enable ads to be displayed not immediately, but only after you have had the opportunity to take a closer look at our website and our offers.

 The processing of your personal data is based on your consent pursuant to Art.
 6 para.
-1 a of the GDPR, which you give us by your selection decision in the cookie consent banner.
-By making appropriate selection via our cookie consent banner, you also consent to the transfer of your data to Sygnoos as well as to Google in the manner and for the purpose described above (Art.
-49 para.1 lit. a DSGVO).
-In particular, we would like to inform you that by granting your consent, data will be transferred to the USA and Armenia and your data may therefore be exposed to access by the authorities there and especially by the secret services.
-Further information on data protection in connection with the use of PopupBuilder can be found in Section F., 2. of this Privacy Policy and at:
+1 lit. a GDPR, which you grant us by making your selection decision in the cookie consent banner.
+By making the corresponding selection via our cookie consent banner, you also consent to the transfer of the data collected about you to Sygnoos in the manner and for the purpose described above (Art.
+49 para.1 lit. a GDPR).
+In particular, we would like to inform you that by granting your consent, data will be transferred to Armenia and your data may thus be exposed to access by the authorities there and, in particular, the intelligence services.
+Further information on data protection in connection with the use of PopupBuilder can be found in section F., 2. of this privacy policy and at:

 https//popup-builder.com/privacy-policy